gvwilson/thirdbit/fiction/iffy/index.md

 and snap a kick that broke the ox's leg.

 The app flashed.
-The images froze for a moment, then disappeared.
+The images froze as whatever had been transmitting went offline, perhaps forever.
 "Mother Yanina, Mother Pao, forgive our crimes and arrogance," Iñacio whispered.